 Gerard Byrne's en plein air oil paintings and charcoal sketches reflect the artist's everlasting love for architecture, plants, cityscape and landscape.
-Whether in his London urban landscapes or depiction of Brighton's architectural gems Byrne's unique qualities is to represent the past and present simultaneously.
-In every painting he shows both what is now and what is in danger of being lost or has been lost already.
-But it is not simply different times that are brought together in a single image or scene in his work but also different places.
+Whether in his London urban landscapes, Dublin vistas or depiction of raw nature Byrne's unique quality is to represent the past and present simultaneously.
+His paintings are careful studies of the present moment and what is in danger of being lost or has already vanished.
+However it is not simply different times that are brought together in a single image or scene in his work but also different places.
 Byrne's Brighton could be Italy or the French countryside.
 His scenes of contemporary London and party life are London but they could be New York or Paris.
 His New York might be Dublin or Amsterdam.

 Gerard Byrne's unique blend, near kaleidoscope, of style and subject explain his emergence as an established force in Irish art and increasing internationally.
-Selection of Gerard's modern impressionistic paintings from his latest collection inspired by his daily life in London, trips to Paris and Croatia will be showcased at The Gerard Byrne Studio – Fine Art Gallery.
+Gerard's modern impressionistic paintings from his latest collection inspired by his daily life in London, trips to Paris and Croatia will be showcased at The Gerard Byrne Studio – Fine Art Gallery.
 The gallery opens in a new location in Ranelagh, Dublin in November 2017.

 'Gerard Byrne, from Ireland, is one of the more established painters of the fair.
 His landscapes are dynamic and spontaneous.
 His style is rich with texture and vibrancy, while his scorches and perspectives give an extraordinary depth and movement to the canvases.
 An excellent plein-air painter.'

 Art Critic, ICAC Art Critics, Parallax Art Fair London 2015